 Philips Hue lighting originally required the usage of a dedicated Hue Bridge, which worked as a controller hub and talks with smart assistants.
 Nowadays, however, users can avoid the extra cost and use the light bulbs and strips directly using Bluetooth technology.

 Using a Bluetooth connection, the lights are controlled by the smartphone app without requiring the Hue Bridge.
-The Philips Hue application is available for iPhones on the Apple App Store, and Android phones in the Google Play Store.
+The Philips Hue application is available for iPhones in the Apple App Store and Android phones in the Google Play Store.

-Despite the Bluetooth’s convenience, there are some features that are only available when using the Bridge:
+Despite Bluetooth’s convenience, there are some features that are only available when using the Bridge: